18F/confidential-survey/README.md

 - If the attacker had the ability to monitor incoming requests to the application as well, they could see a specific user's responses when they were submitted with the user's token.
+- If the attacker has the ability to view the database, he could reverse engineer survey responses by capturing the tallies on a quick interval and looking for differences in counts.
+Keep your database secure.
 - Server logs could conceivably leak information about surveys.
 This application does not keep logs about submissions, but proper care should be taken to scrub logs at load balancers as well.
 In